 The Meredith & Drew factory at Shadwell was extended in 1896.
-Production was still concentrated on the manufacture of biscuits for the catering industry, particularly public houses and hotels.
+Production was still concentrated on the manufacture of biscuits for the hospitality industry, particularly public houses and hotels.

 Meredith & Drew developed a reputation for fair treatment of its customers and workforce.

 Meredith & Drew was one of the best known businesses in the East End of London by 1897.
-Lear Drew was chairman, and he was supported by a strong management team including H D Rawlings (1836 – 1904) as vice chairman.
+Lear Drew was chairman with H D Rawlings (1836 – 1904) as vice chairman.

 The Wright stuff

 Meredith & Drew merged with Wright & Son of Shadwell through an exchange of shares in 1905.
 Thomas Reuben Wright (1868 – 1923) was appointed managing director of the company.

 Lear Drew died with an estate valued at £30,986 in 1917.
 He was remembered as a genial man.

 Thomas Reuben Wright died with an estate valued at £73,530 in 1923.

 The Shadwell factory employed a workforce of around 1,000 people by 1925.

 A factory was acquired at Ashby-de-la-Zouch in Leicestershire in 1927.